daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-27-Image-Manipulation-With-NumPy.md

 ```
 ![Partially cropped plot of Dog on Jeep](/img/posts/image_manipulation_with_numpy/bdog_second_crop.png "Plot output of our partially cropped image")

 And we've confirmed that the second axis is cropping along the X-axis of our image.
 Now that we know what we have to do to crop along the X and Y axes of our image, let's try and crop out some of the background and finish getting our subjects framed.
-Remember that our third dimension is for our RGB values, and we don't want to mess around with those...for now...
+Remember that our third dimension is for our RGB values, and we don't want to mess around with those...yet...

 ```ruby
 cropped = bdog[235:950,450:1350,:]